How to Configure Varnish for Magento 2.x

 Enable Varnish via the hypernode-systemctl tool

-$ hypernode-systemctl settings varnish_enabled true
+$ hypernode-systemctl settings varnish_enabled True

 Enable Varnish via the Control Panel